Wedding Speeches

 The biggest issue in many cases is ‘listing’.
 The thanks can be endless, suffocating the speech and bearing the wrong sort of comparisons with the worst Oscar acceptances.

-The best speeches weave the necessary ‘thanking’ around their more creative elements so the audience hardly realise you’re running through a list at all.
+The best speeches weave the necessary ‘who to thank’ around their more creative elements so the audience hardly realise you’re running through a list at all.
 Here’s a quick summary of the key ‘thanks’ that should be included if yours is a standard wedding with a relatively orthodox set of speeches.

 1. The guests – particularly those who’ve travelled a long way